 Set up proper ad revenue attribution to pinpoint your best sources of traffic.
 With more data, you can start delivering to the right users who are most likely to engage with your ads – at the right place and at the right time.
 Who wouldn’t want that?

 - In an increasingly crowded marketplace, you need ad creatives and formats that stand above the rest.
-Have clear KPIs to track performance and always be experimenting with new ad formats to improve performance and reduce staleness.
+Have clear KPIs to measure performance and always be experimenting with new ad formats to improve performance and reduce staleness.

 - Leverage in-game advertising to entice non-paying users to purchase in-game items using the foot-in-the-door technique.